doritoes/docker-guacamole/README.md

-**:warning: This project is a fork of oznu/docker-guacamole, which is archived and no longer supported.
-My test environments do not include LDAP or other authentication services at this time.**

 # Docker Guacamole

 A Docker Container for [Apache Guacamole](https://guacamole.apache.org/), a client-less remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH over HTML5.